 It’s not a good Summer if it doesn’t roll past without a zucchini (courgette) glut.
 This year, despite the slow start it has just hit and I am thrilled!
 We are collecting upwards of 6 per week, along with other glorious Summer produce like tomatoes and cucumber, capsicums and eggplant.

 We visited a friend for lunch a couple of weeks ago and they served zucchini haloumi fritters as part of the lunch.
 They were fabulous as my friend is a very talented cook.
 Last year I convinced him to share a recipe here.
 You can find his Damper Recipe via the link.
 If you have not checked it out be sure to as it is a great recipe.
-Impress your friends, and remove from stress in the kitchen, when you are next entertaining with his fuss free bread recipe.
+Impress your friends, and remove from the stress in the kitchen when you are next entertaining with his fuss free recipe.
 Oh, and be sure to add these to the menu also.

 If you are a regular reader here, you will know that I am a fan of finger food and we LOVE our Sunday afternoon snacks on the deck.
 This is one of those recipes made to be enjoyed often while the produce is fresh and at its best at the height of the season.